iter8-tools/iter8/doc_files/iter8_crd.md

     # the current experiment's iteration
     currentIteration: 2

+    # # Unix timestamp in nanoseconds when the experiment is created
+    createTimestamp: 1576820317351000

-    # Unix timestamp in milliseconds corresponding to when the experiment started
+    # Unix timestamp in nanoseconds when the experiment started
-    startTimestamp: "1576820317351"
+    startTimestamp: 1576820317351000

-    # Unix timestamp in milliseconds corresponding to when the experiment finished
+    # Unix timestamp in nanoseconds when the experiment finished
-    endTimestamp: "1576820377696"
+    endTimestamp: 1576820377696000

     # The url to he Grafana dashboard pertaining to this experiment
     grafanaURL: http://localhost:3000/d/eXPEaNnZz/iter8-application-metrics?var-namespace=bookinfo-iter8&var-service=reviews&var-baseline=reviews-v3&var-candidate=reviews-v5&from=1576820317351&to=1576820377696